RehabEngGroup/BOPS/README.md

 - File Paths **MUST NOT** include blank spaces due to a limitation in OpenSim SO.

 ## Contacts ##
-- If you need help using BOPS, please ask your questions in the BOPS Public Forum, available from the SimTK project page: <https://simtk.org/home/bops>, or send an email to <ali.mantoan@gmail.com> and <monica.reggiani@gmail.com>
+- If you need help using BOPS, please ask your questions in the BOPS Public Forum, available from the SimTK project page: <https://simtk.org/home/bops>, or send an email to <ali.mantoan@gmail.com> and <bruno.bedo@usp.br>
-- You can send BOPS bug reports to <ali.mantoan@gmail.com>, <monica.reggiani@gmail.com>
+- You can send BOPS bug reports to <ali.mantoan@gmail.com>, <bruno.bedo@usp.br>
+- For any ideas about potential improvement or custom needs, please contact <danilo.catelli@uottawa.ca> and <ali.mantoan@gmail.com>
-- If you want to participate in developing BOPS, please send an email to <monica.reggiani@gmail.com>
+- If you want to participate in developing BOPS and/or you are interested in collaborations, please send an email to <monica.reggiani@gmail.com>, <danilo.catelli@uottawa.ca> and <mlamon@uottawa.ca>

 ## Redistribution: Terms and Conditions ##